TzuHuanTai/picamera.js/README.md

   Retrieves the current connection status.

-- ### setCameraOption
+- ### setCameraProperty

-  `.setCameraOption(key: CameraOptionType, value: CameraOptionValue)`
+  `.setCameraProperty(key: CameraPropertyType, value: CameraPropertyValue)`

-  Sets the camera option, such as 3A or so.
+  Sets camera properties, such as 3A or so.

 - ### snapshot